 One thing that kava and kratom have in common is that both of these plants can produce sedative effects.
 Kratom only acts as a sedative when taken in large quantities, though kava has mild sedative and even depressant effects even at low doses.

 The kratom results are also far more varied since they are dependent not just on dosage, but also on the strain.
 This makes it easier for consumers to get the targeted effects they’re looking for.

-If you’re looking for calming effects, pain relief, or help with managing insomnia or opiate withdrawals symptoms, you can try red kratom strains.
+If you’re looking for calming effects, soothing effects, or want a little bit of relief, you can try red kratom strains.
 If you want a stimulating mood enhancer known for producing states of euphoria, try white kratom strains.

-If you wish to more well-rounded effects that include reduced pain without the drowsiness, try green kratom.
+If you wish to more well-rounded effects that include soothing without drowsiness, try green kratom.
 If you want to use kava, instead, know that there’s little you can do to reduce the sedative effects associated with this equally popular herb.

 Which is More Potent?
 Kratom or Kava